HealthX-Lab/MedCLIP-SAM/README.md

 python saliency_maps/visualize_cam.py --cam-version gscorecam --image-folder <path/to/data/dir> --model-domain biomedclip --save-folder <path/to/save/dir> --one-by-one
 ```
 ### Step 2: Post-process using CRF
+You should use the output directory of the generated saliency maps in Step 1 as the input directory:
 ```bashscript
 python crf/densecrf_sal.py --input-path <path/to/data/dir> --sal-path <path/to/saliency/maps> --output-path <path/to/output/dir>
 ```